a-maggi/flash-card-game/README.md

 -   Timer: Used useState for tracking time and useEffect for starting and stopping the timer based on game state.
 -   Sounds: Utilized the HTML5 audio API to play sound playback.
 -   Animations: Used CSS transitions and transform to animate the card on 3D.
+-   Win message: Added a dialog to display a victory message with a button to replay.

 Link to demo the game: https://emoji-match-sigma.vercel.app/